 - Have a sense of where objects are around you.

 - Understand and communicate by speaking and writing.

 - Learn and remember new information.

-Memory and thinking problems may occur in cancer patients and cancer survivors.
+Memory loss and thinking problems are common in people with cancer and cancer survivors.

-Changes in memory and thinking are common in cancer patients and cancer survivors and are to be expected.
-Your thinking process may change, making it harder for you to pay attention and remember information the same way as you did before your cancer treatment.
+Your thought process may change, and it may be hard for you to focus and remember things the same way as you did before your cancer treatment.

-Talk to your doctor about memory and thinking problems that may happen with your type of cancer or after treatment.
+Talk to your doctor about memory loss and thinking problems you have during or after treatment.

 Signs of Cognitive Problems

-- Possible signs of cognitive problems include trouble learning or remembering.
+- Signs of cognitive problems include trouble learning or remembering.

 - Cancer treatments or other diseases may cause cognitive problems.

-- Your doctor will examine you to better understand the problems you are having.
+- Your doctor will examine you to better understand your cognitive problems.

 Signs of cognitive problems include trouble learning or remembering.

 Other conditions may also cause cognitive problems.
-Talk to your doctor if you have any of the following problems:
+Talk to your doctor if you have memory loss or are unable to do the following: